 The Budget & Finance Committee reviews all aspects of the financial policies and financial plans of the Association and make recommendations to the Governing Board and the General Manager.

-- Analytical thinkers who have familiarity with accounting principles, balance sheet, income and expense statement, financial planning, budgeting, financial planning
+- Analytical thinkers who have familiarity with accounting principles, balance sheet, income and expense statement, financial planning, budgeting,

 - Good communication skills